romaldowoho/csgo_accepter/README.md

 # csgo_accepter
-Allows you to accept a CSGO game remotely.
+Allows you to accept a CSGO game remotely using a Telegram bot.